 4. How much does it cost to apply for a sales tax permit in Texas?

 It’s free to apply for a Texas sales tax permit.
+A bond may be required but only after the application is filed and reviewed.
 Other business registration fees may apply.
 Contact each state’s individual department of revenue for more about registering your business.